aki-colt/k6-go-client/README.md

 As you can see, the code indent is not very well, but it works in k6.

-Attention that **the package will only output string**, if you need to feed the script to a k6 programme, you should write the string into a js file and feed it to k6.
+Attention that **the package will output string**, if you need to feed the script to a k6 programme, you should write the string into a js file and feed it to k6.
 This should be easy with go.

 The package now only accepts http request and very simple options.
-It will be a feature to join more options and requests like ws and so on. **But it should be only used when you need to generate simple script** because generated script will have only one function and is not friendly for human to read.
+It will be a feature to join more options and requests like ws and so on. **But the package should be only used when you need to generate simple script** because generated script will have only one function and is not friendly for human to read.